maghead/maghead/README.md

   schema object, and we can reuse the prebuild data from the static schema class.

-- We keep base model class constructor empty, so when you are querying data from database, these model objects can be created very quickly without extra costs.
+- We keep base model class constructor empty, so when you are querying data from database, these model objects can be created with zero effort.

 Feature